SDTC-CPMed/DigiTwin_framework/README.md

 -   [Data preparation, and analyses for UR prediction and MNM construction](#data-preparation-and-analyses-for-ur-prediction-and-mnm-construction), which can be run by the script bin/main.R.

+    These scripts were developed in R 3.4 and python 3.7.4

 -   [Ingenuity Pathway
     analysis](#upstream-regulatory-ur-gene-prediction-in-ingenuity-pathway-analysis-IPA).